Alan Fairfax: Move to England

-Post playing career
+Post-playing career

-In 1934 Fairfax set up an indoor cricket school in London which he run until 1937 when it shut down.
-In 1934 he played his last first class game for the Gentlemen against the Players, scoring 15 and taking 0–102.
+In 1934 Fairfax set up an indoor cricket school in London which he run until 1937 when it closed.
+He played his last first-class game in 1934, for the Gentlemen against the Players, scoring 15 and taking 0–102.

-In 1937 he coached at Eton College.
-He worked for Sir Julius Cahn's private team and was a critic of Don Bradman's captaincy.
+In 1937, Fairfax coached at Eton College.
+He also worked for Sir Julius Cahn's private team.
+During the year, he also criticised Don Bradman's captaincy of the Australia team.

-In 1939 he coached Notts county.
+In 1939, he coached Notts County Football Club.

-In World War II he was a pilot officer in the RAF.
+During World War II, Fairfax was a pilot officer in the RAF.
 He wound up a patient in a sanitorium, where he met the King in June 1946.
 According to one report his health never recovered from the war.

-After the war he worked for a London Sunday newspaper and continued to coach all year round at schools, running clinics.
+After the war, he worked for a London Sunday newspaper and continued to coach all year round at schools, running clinics.
 He returned to Australia over the 1950–51 summer to cover the Ashes for English newspapers.
 He also attended games during the 1953 Ashes and continued to write on cricket matters.

 Fairax suffered health problems from an injury incurred during the war.
 He fell ill just before Christmas 1954 and died in May 1955 at age 48.
 According to one report, "There will never be another Alan Fairfax.
 He was a cricket zealot, the shrewdest of all judges of a player and probably the finest coach in the world."